charley-dixon/dollar-game/README.md

 The amount of money a player can add or remove to or from the cup is based on the [Scoring](#scoring) below

 ### 5) If a player has zero dollars at the end of their `turn` they are still in the game
 They have the opportunity to remove dollars from the cup, assuming there is money in the cup when it is their `turn`, but a running tab is also kept on the player's `ante` that must be repaid before the player can begin removing dollars again.
+See [Accounting](#accounting) for a more in-depth explanation of how this is accounted for.

 ### 6) The game ends when the baseball game ends
 Anyone with money left in their wallet is a winner in my book, but all winners are not necessarily made equal...